 Key learnings of 30 years brand strategy and planning.
 Tips how to improve your brand growth planning, today.

-Those with a ZBB approach were likely better prepared than others.
+Those with a ZBB approach were likely better structured than others.

 ‘Houston we have a Problem’